EtienneBauscher/Classes/README.md

 ------
 sms.py
 ------
-This program is a sms simulation program using a class called SMSmessage This class receives three variables namely:
+This program is a sms simulation program using a class called SMSmessage<br/>
+This class receives three variables namely:</br>
-    1. has_been_read - a bool for whether the user read a sms or not.
+    1. has_been_read - a bool for whether the user read a sms or not.<br/>
-    2. message_text - for the receiving of a text message sent by the user.
+    2. message_text - for the receiving of a text message sent by the user.<br/>
-    3. from_number - for the receiving of the number from which the text message comes.
+    3. from_number - for the receiving of the number from which the text message comes.<br/>
 The class holds various functions that return results based on user input.
+In short,<br/>
-In short, the program can send, receive, read, get, mark and delete sms's from a number.
+the program can send, receive, read, get, mark and delete sms's from a number.<br/>

 ----------
 myclass.py